typeable/octopod/docs/en/Control_scripts.md

 This script checks the status of the deployment.

+This script receives the same additional command-line arguments as [`check`](#-check):
+* `--tag` – The _Docker Image tag_ of deployed deployment.
+(In practice you can use some other string that identifies a version of your system to deploy – you will need to process it accordingly in the script.)

 If the script exits with `0`, it means that the deployment is healthy and up.
 If the script exits with a non-zero exit code, it means that the deployment is not healthy or down.

 You can specify exactly what error occured using exit codes: